 For This Task Press These Keys Set one path for both programs and data files.
-Press ♥ until you select Both, and press enter Set a path for programs only.
-Press ♥ until you select Programs Only, and press enter Set a path for data files only.
-Press ♥ until you select Data Only, and press enter
+Press until you select Both.
+Press ☐ .
+Set a path for programs only.
+Press ♥ until you select Programs Only.
+Press enter Set a path for data files only.
+Press ♥ until you select Data Only.
+Press [solet].